Gravel — Product Requirements Document

 FR-6: Python Bindings

-• FR-6.2 NumPy-compatible construction (edge lists as arrays)
+• FR-6.2 NumPy-compatible construction (CSR arrays, edge lists)

-• FR-6.3 Optional OSM loading (graceful degradation if not built)
+• FR-6.3 Optional OSM loading with graceful degradation (HAS_OSM feature flag)

 Non-Functional Requirements